 Imagine how cute these bottles would be in other colors!
 How about pink for Valentine’s Day, use matte pink spray paint and embellish with hearts.

 1 wine bottle of choice (Villa Alena Moscato D’Asti from TJ’s, my choice)

 1 stake to place the bottles on for painting

-First and foremost, pop open that Moscato and enjoy with a triple cream brie along side with grapes and your favorite crackers!
+First and foremost, pop open that Moscato and enjoy with a triple cream brie alongside grapes and your favorite crackers!
 This will help get your creative juices flowing!

 Once your bottle is empty, soak in hot soapy water for 10-15 minutes so you can easily scrape off the labels and allow to completely dry.

 Once the paint is completely dry… take your chalk pen and have fun!
-I embellished the natural lines and was inspired from the art of sugar skulls.
+I embellished the natural lines and was inspired by the art of sugar skulls.
 The creative possibilities are endless!

 Enjoy All 4 One Home!